Mossman Gorge, Queensland: History

 At the newly established Port Douglas, it was reported in a newspaper, with reference to the Native Police, that:"Sub-Inspector Douglas had paid the settlement a visit and ‘succeeded in driving about a dozen blackfellows into the sea, a few miles south of this place, and shortly after some desultory firing took place in a scrub close by, the result of which is not known’"Vast amounts of cedar were harvested from the Mossman River and Daintree River valleys during the 1870s, resulting in further clashes between the Kuku Yalanji and the settlers.
 In 1878, Aboriginal peoples were reported to have killed three cedar cutters on the Daintree River.
 As was the usual practice after these events, the Native Police were sent to avenge the deaths.

 In 1880, the Native Police were sent to the Mossman River after Aboriginal peoples attacked a Chinese camp and speared to death one of the occupants.
 By 1882, the cedar on the Mossman River was almost worked out and the land was being cleared to grow sugar cane.

 In 1885, a Mossman River selector named Sydney Barnard was found dead with multiple spear wounds to his body.
 The Native Police were again sent out to "avenge the murder".
 This frontier violence was a frequent occurrence in the region during the 1870s and 1880s.

 Selector Daniel Hart from the Mossman River wrote to the Queensland Premier in 1889, stating that, since the Europeans had taken all the land in the district, the Aboriginal peoples were being driven to starvation, which forced them to steal food, which then resulted in reports to the police.
 Then, "a dozen trackers and troopers follow their tracks and disperse them with bullets".

 In 1897, the Queensland Parliament passed the Aboriginal Protection and Restriction of the Sale of Opium Act 1897 (the Protection Act).
-Under section 9 of the Protection Act, the Home Secretary was granted the power ‘"o cause Aboriginals within any district to be removed to and kept within the limits of any reserve situated in the same or any other district".
+Under section 9 of the Protection Act, the Home Secretary was granted the power ‘"to cause Aboriginals within any district to be removed to and kept within the limits of any reserve situated in the same or any other district".
 There were 113 documented removals from the Mossman Gorge area.
 People were removed to settlements including Yarrabah, Mona Mona, Palm Island, Woorabinda, Cherbourg and Cape Bedford.